qualityshepherd/brine/posts/southern_coast.md

 **0603 Both Ends** A suffocating heat hangs in the air.
 Everything is a wick—water boils into fire, stone melts into rivers, trees burst into silent conflagrations.
 The ground heaves in slow, rhythmic waves of combustion.

-This is the domain of **Tuli** (`Candlestick Maker, Illuminating, Short Fuse`), whose presence ignites the very air.
+This is the domain of **Tuli** (`Candlewick, Illuminating, Short Fuse`), whose presence ignites the very air.
 Creatures of living flame stalk the landscape, flickering.
 Each step leaves a trail of smoking, scorched earth.
+She's tired of waiting, tired of sharing.

 ------